bet4a/d3wiki/Force-Layout.md

 });
 ```

-See the [collapsible force layout](http://bl.ocks.org/mbostock/1093130) for an example.
+See the [collapsible force layout](http://bl.ocks.org/mbostock/1093130) and [divergent forces](http://bl.ocks.org/mbostock/1021841) for examples.